Amir-Haytham/Super-Market-Branches-System/README.md

-# Super Market Branches Management System
+# Super Market Branches Administration System
 A Data Base Console Application for Super Market which has distributed branches in different governorates for File Processing (CS211) Course.
 The Project is a file-based system Attached with ERD

 ## Entity Relationship Diagram (ERD) for the Data Base of the Project